yuliangzhong/dsor_filter/README.md

+This is a fork.
+Please see the original repo: https://bitbucket.org/autonomymtu/dsor_filter/src/master/

+---

 # DSOR filter #

 The Dynamic Statistical Outlier Removal (DSOR) filter can de-noise LiDAR point clouds corrupted by falling snow.
 It can also be used as a general purpose outlier removal filter and is fully ROS compatible.